 Scoring Patterns

 You can find all sorts of bread scoring pattern charts online to get you inspired.
-They range in complexity from super beginner friendly to skilled artisan.
-I chose a classic crescent-shaped slice with V slits beside it.
-Don't get overwhelmed - even if your cuts are messy, they always turn out great on the finished product.
+They range in complexity from beginner friendly to skilled artisan.
+I chose a classic crescent-shaped cut with V slits beside it.
+Don't worry if your cuts aren't perfect—once baked, they always look great!

 Uses for Gluten Free Sourdough Bread:

-- Use 3 to 4 day old+ slices to make French toast or French toast casseroles
+- Use slices that are 3-4 days old for French toast or a French toast casserole.

 Loving this Gluten Free Sourdough Bread Recipe?
 Leave a 5-Star Rating Below!